We are a multicultural lab composed of personnel at all stages of research training.

 Associate Professor, Principal Investigator

 My love of neuroscience research began at the University of Oxford while I was completing my BA degree in Physiological Sciences.
 Subsequently, I obtained my PhD from the University of Cambridge, in which I examined the neural and neurochemical basis of cue-driven cocaine-seeking behaviour.
 After staying in the same lab for a post-doctoral fellowship to investigate the functions of the limbic-striatal system in reward cue and context learning, I moved back to Oxford University as a Wellcome Trust Research Career Development Fellow to start my independent research program.
 In 2011, I took up a faculty position at the University of Toronto Scarborough.
-Outside of work, I love spending time with my family and friends, playing the piano, swimming, eating, cooking and traveling.
+Outside of work, I love spending time with my family and friends, playing the piano, hiking, swimming, eating, cooking and traveling.

 DR SANDEEP DHAWAN